medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 * Reduce the total number of users that need access by breaking up user lists by logical group.
 For example, each sub-county could have its own user spreadsheet.
 That way the user credentials are only shared with the local administrators who need it
 * Refrain from printing spreadsheets of users and passwords.
 They can be lost, stolen or easily photographed when shown in public
 * If you ever need to download a plaintext CSV with username and password, ensure the computer also has disk encryption enabled and requires a password to unlock
-* Delete plaintext CSVs after you have used them for bulk upload.
-Do not keep plaintext copies on disk.
-Instead, re-download them from the authorized, authenticated cloud server as needed
+* Do not keep downloaded CSV plaintext copies of credentials.
+Instead, delete and re-download them from the authorized, authenticated cloud server as needed

 ## Transmitting credentials